FotoFieber/KlipperSerialMQTT/README.md

 ... to shutdown printer from gcode (action commands) ... to integrate into node-red

-Written and teste under Mainsailos.
+Written and tested under Mainsailos.

 steps:
 - install node-red